 - Brand guideline expectations: Who’s monitoring digital assets added to the DAM system to ensure they’re on brand?

-To effectively and efficiently maintain all of the moving parts, we highly recommend having a dedicated digital librarian.
-While you may have several admins who maintain your system, including your librarian, a digital librarian sets and maintains the strategy for how everything works together.
-Implementing a DAM system is a significant and valuable investment, and a digital librarian should be considered part of the package when you’re making that investment.
+To effectively and efficiently maintain all of the moving parts, we highly recommend having a dedicated digital librarian to set and maintain the system strategy.
+Implementing a DAM system is a significant and valuable investment, and a digital librarian should be considered part of the package.

 Metadata and taxonomy are arguably the most important foundations of DAM.
 Without taxonomy and metadata, you won’t be able to find, use, or analyze your assets.

-So, what is taxonomy?
-It’s the way in which objects are classified, or more specifically for our purposes, the way digital assets are categorized in a DAM system.
+So, what is DAM taxonomy?
+It’s the way in which objects are classified, or for our purposes, the way digital assets are categorized in a DAM system.

 DAM admins usually choose to categorize assets according to type or function.
-This decision is driven by what’s best for the company, but no matter which classification type is chosen, it should be consistent for the entire site.
+This decision is driven by what’s best for the company, but no matter which classification type is chosen, it should be consistent across the entire site.
 For example, you could choose to categorize your assets by type, product, department, or another classification that’s important to your business needs.
-While categories are a great way to group like assets, they’re most effective when kept at one to three levels deep.
+While categories are a great way to group similar assets, they’re most effective when kept between one to three levels deep.

 As you’re defining your taxonomy structure, you’ll likely find that you need more information about your assets than just whether or not they’re a logo or a slide deck to effectively hone your search results.
 There are dates, creators, keywords, descriptions, and other pieces of information that will describe your digital assets and make them findable — that’s called metadata.
-This asset-specific data creates sub-levels of taxonomy and picks up where your parent and child categories leave off since it goes into even more detail of describing your assets.
+This asset-specific data creates taxonomy sublevels that describe your assets in greater detail than your parent/child categories.

 In fact, metadata is often referred to as “data about data.”
 Here are some examples of metadata that are typically found in a DAM system: